IARC Monographs

 AICIS Confirms Addition of 116 Chemicals to High Hazard List in 2025 Guidelines

-Australia’s AICIS has confirmed the addition of 120 substances to the High Hazard List, with the updated 2025 Categorisation Guidelines taking effect in September 2025.
-This expansion restricts access to streamlined introduction pathways, requiring companies to shift toward more complex assessment and reporting for affected chemical portfolios.
+Australia has confirmed the addition of 120 substances to the AICIS High Hazard List, with updated Categorisation Guidelines taking effect in September 2025.
+Businesses must prepare for more rigorous assessment and reporting requirements as access to streamlined introduction pathways is restricted for the affected substances.

 industrialchemicals.gov.auAustraliaAustralia